 1. Don't Miss the Rockefeller Center Tree Lighting Ceremony

-Every year New York inaugurates Christmas with the lighting of the huge tree at Rockefeller Center.
+Every year New York inaugurates Christmas with the lighting of the huge Rockefeller Center tree.
 A tradition that dates back to the 1930s, when workers building the skyscraper put up another fir tree to commemorate the holidays.

 The Rockefeller tree is one of the top 11 Christmas trees in New York.
 It is always lit on the Wednesday of the week following Thanksgiving, and as the date of Thanksgiving changes annually, so does the lighting ceremony.